lunarengineer-bot/lunar-engineering-cloud-init-kube/README.md

 This project is designed to 'easy-button' a custom proxmox k3s cluster.

-It does this in two phases:
+It does this in two phases; the first phase deploys a project customized to your environment and your hardware into your local environment, initializing a git repository at the same time.

-* Phase 1: Using CookieCutter this creates a local project customized to your needs, including This is designed to create a cloud-init image (using Cookiecutter) project to assist automating the process of adding kubernetes nodes to a compute cluster.
+* Phase 1: Using CookieCutter this creates a local project customized to your needs, including a cloud-init image (using Cookiecutter) and coupled Terraform recipe to assist automating the process of adding kubernetes nodes to a compute cluster.

-This deploys in two phases; the first phase deploys a project customized to your environment and your hardware into your local environment, initializing a git repository at the same time.
+* Phase 2: Using Terraform this connects to the proxmox cluster and adds the nodes to the cluster.

-You need python and cookiecutter; if you've got python you can pip install cookiecutter.
+All you need to start is python and cookiecutter; if you've got python you can pip install cookiecutter.

 There are two ways to use this:

 1. Interactively: `cookiecutter git@github.com:lunarengineer-bot/lunar-engineering-cloud-init-kube.git` will ask you nicely what you'd like and where you want to put it.
-2. '[Sudo make me a sandwich](https://xkcd.com/149/)': `cookiecutter git@github.com:lunarengineer-bot/lunar-engineering-cloud-init-kube.git --no-input` will just create a 'cloud-init-files' folder with a cloud init user-data.yml in it.
+2. '[Sudo make me a sandwich](https://xkcd.com/149/)': `cookiecutter git@github.com:lunarengineer-bot/lunar-engineering-cloud-init-kube.git --no-input` will just create a project for you.

 ## Development